FarukEfe/Frequency-Amplitude-Graphing/README.md

 pip install moduleName
 ```
 Make sure to look up the uninstalled modules from the warning/error messages in `listener.py`

+Lastly, make sure to run the program witih `sudo python3 listener.py` so that the program can access the microphone
 ### Additional
 There's also an experimental algorithm in `algorithm.py` which is meant to generate the destructive wave for the given sound buffer input, however it doesn't as intended.
 Maybe I'll get back to this project to fix that later.